paulscherrerinstitute/IocshDeclWrap/README.md

      IOCSH_FUNC_WRAP_OVLD( func, signature, name, argHelps... )

-instead. `func` is the name of the function you want to wrap and `signature` is the list of arguments that identifies the overloaded variant you want to wrap.
+instead. `func` is the name of the function you want to wrap and `signature` is the list of argument types that identifies the overloaded variant you want to wrap.
 Since this list may contain commas it must be enclosed in parenthesis.
 E.g.: